Are you looking for a city environment that’s safe and secure?

 Gun ownership is legal both in Chicago and Los Angeles.
 New York is more strict, enforcing a permit system for owning guns.

 For that reason alone, I’d feel safer in any European city than in most places in the US.

 On the other hand, the only places I’ve ever experienced street crime are in London and Brussels (the latter makes it into the top 30 safest cities in the world).
-I was robbed in London and attempted robbed in Brussels.
+I was robbed in London and almost robbed in Brussels.

 What’s more, I’ve travelled a lot in Asia, and I’ve always felt extremely safe in large cities such as Beijing, Seoul, Hong Kong, and Shanghai.

 Street harassment feels almost non-existent there, most areas are clean and well lit, and most sections of the local population aren’t typically aggressive towards tourists or foreigners.

 I’m also surprised to see US cities such as Chicago and Los Angeles outranking cities such as Lisbon.